multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 ### **The result of the deployment**

-Once the testing framework executes the deployment transaction described above, you have the opportunity to assert its successful completion:
+Once the testing environment executes the deployment transaction described above, you have the opportunity to assert its successful completion:

 ```
 "expect": {
+  "out": [],
   "status": "0",
   "gas": "*",
   "refund": "*"